Visitor Insurance: How to use Your Insurance, File Claims, Get a Refund/Cancellation, & Ask for Support

 Which doctors / hospitals can I go to?
 Is there a providers list?

-Most visitors insurance plan do not have a specific network of doctors & hospitals.
+Most Insurance for Visitors plan do not have a specific network of doctors & hospitals.
 This means you have the freedom to choose where you want to seek medical care.
-That being said- there are visitors insurance plans which work with PPO Networks.
+That being said- there are Insurance for Visitors plans which work with PPO Networks.
 If you choose to go to an in-network provider, your insurance will be accepted & you can take advantage of cashless claims.
 For a providers list, please visit our Doctors & Hospitals page.

 Do I get any receipt of purchase or an ID card?

-Once you purchase your chosen visitors insurance policy, an email containing your ID card, as well as other pertinent information will be sent immediately.
+Once you purchase your chosen Insurance for Visitors policy, an email containing your ID card, as well as other pertinent information will be sent immediately.
 Moreover, within 5-7 business days, a physical copy of the ID card and / or certificate of insurance will be sent to your mailing address listed on the policy.

-Not all visitors insurance policies have an option to renew.
+Not all Insurance for Visitors policies have an option to renew.
 Please visit our Renewals page in order to determine if the policy you have chosen to enroll in allows for renewals.

 How can I cancel / get a refund?

-Most visitors insurance companies allow you to cancel the insurance policy before the effective date and will refund you the premium, minus a fee.
-Only a few visitors insurance companies will provide a refund after the effective date- and only if you have not filed any claims.
+Most Insurance for Visitors companies allow you to cancel the insurance policy before the effective date and will refund you the premium, minus a fee.
+Only a few Insurance for Visitors companies will provide a refund after the effective date- and only if you have not filed any claims.

 INF Plans do not require Pre-Authorization.
 Pre-authorization means you need to call the insurance company to use the insurance you have paid full premium for.